What results can I expect from an SEO services campaign?

 By utilizing H2 or H3 tags (multiple instances are allowed), structured snippets and related images, you could rank that same webpage for these keywords as well.

-But your primary kw will always your primary ranking target and this will keep your SEO marketing efforts focused and therefore more effective.
+But your primary keyword must always remain as your strategic focus and this will keep your SEO marketing efforts focused and therefore more effective.